superjax/inertial_sense_ros/README.md

 A ROS wrapper for the InertialSense uINS2 GPS-INS sensor

+## Known Issues
+Stream rates are actually about 0.3 times the requested stream rate

 ## Functionality
 - INS full odometry streaming
 - Dual IMU streaming